-E. Fire Safety Mock-Drill
+e.
+Fire Safety Mock-Drill

-The purpose of mock drill is to evaluate the emergency preparedness plan of the college and assess standard operating procedure, so that concerned persons would deliver their duties effectively while keeping in cognizance of life and property.
+The purpose of mock drill is to evaluate the emergency preparedness plan of the university and assess standard operating procedure, so that concerned persons would deliver their duties effectively while keeping in cognizance of life and property.
 Through this training we aim to develop proactive and reactive responses during emergency to be smooth and effective among people.

-CUCA ensures to conduct mock drills once in every 6 months.
+CUA ensures to conduct mock drills once in every 6 months

-6.2 Emergency Lockdown in the College
+7.0 Emergency Lockdown in the University

-The College's lockdown methods are responses to any external or internal occurrence, which can pose a warning to the safety of staff and students in the College.
-The procedures aims to reduce disturbance to the learning atmosphere while assuring the safety of all students and staff.
+The University's lockdown methods are responses to any external or internal occurrence, which can pose a warning to the safety of staff and students in the University.
+The procedures aim to reduce disturbance to the learning atmosphere while assuring the safety of all students and staff.